Mohammad-nassar10/test_repo/instructlab.md

 - Convert given PDF files into Markdown (MD) format and store them in the directory of the cloned git repository.
 - Push the Markdown files into the git repository.
 - Use the last commit hash id to create a qna.yaml file according to the following url https://raw.githubusercontent.com/instructlab/taxonomy/refs/heads/main/docs/template_qna.yaml
-- Commit and push the updated qna.yaml file to the Instructlab taxonomy repository.